 About This Product

-The TOLD-P:5 has six core subtests and three supplemental subtests that measure various aspects of oral language.
+The TOLD-P:5 has six core subtests and three supplemental subtests that measure various aspects of oral language (click TOLD-I:5 to view intermediate version).
 The results of these subtests can be combined to form composite scores for the major dimensions of language: semantics and grammar; listening, organizing, and speaking; and overall language ability.

 Professionals can use the TOLD-P:5 to: